 Monitoring: The process of collecting and analyzing project performance data and comparing it to the original plan in order to take any corrective action, if necessary.

 Monte Carlo Simulation: A computer-based technique of mapping all the possible outcomes of a process and the likelihood of each occurring.
-Monte Carlo simulations are typically used to aid decision making in the presence of uncertainty.
+Monte Carlo simulations are typically used to aid decision-making in the presence of uncertainty.

-MoSCoW: A prioritization technique for organization the top requirements for any project.
+MoSCoW: A prioritization technique for organizing the top requirements for any project.
 This technique helps project managers identify and communicate the highest priority objectives for the project.
 The MoSCoW acronym stands for "Must Have", "Should Have", "Could Have", and "Won't Have".

-Most Likely Duration: An estimate of the amount of time any activity would take to finish, i.e., it's most likely duration.
+Most Likely Duration: An estimate of the amount of time any activity would take to finish, i.e., its most likely duration.